RIDE FAQ

 1. For riders looking for a shorter course, enjoy the 1.5-mile Arts Path around Lake Shore State Park from 8:30-10:30 a.m.
 This short-distance ride offers greater access to riders of all ages and abilities, specially designed with families in mind.

-2. Starting from the South Gateway, ride to one of the mid-course turn around points before you reach the Hoan Bridge.
+2. Starting from the South Gateway at I-794 and Pennsylvania Ave, ride to the Howard Ave.
+Oasis Station and turn back south to avoid the Hoan Bridge.

 4. There are a variety of turn-back points along the course, making this a safe and accessible ride for ALL!